 The porcupine is one of the most interesting and unusual wildlife species in Minnesota.
 Despite a very slow walking pace and a low reproductive rate, its coat of long, sharp quills enables the porcupine to live a long life by protecting it from predators.

 As soon as the quills are dry, a new-born porcupine can defend itself from some predators.
 Adults use their stiff quills as "braces" to help them climb trees.
-The quills have many barbs - a single porcupine may have as many as 39,000 barbs.
+The quills have many barbs, and a single porcupine may have as many as 30,000 quills with 700 to 800 barbs on each quill.

 General description: A slow-moving mid-sized mammal with white-banded quills and somewhat roundish appearance.